 If an LL.M. student successfully satisfies the writing requirement for the LL.M. program in one of the approved seminar classes and then subsequently gets admitted into the J.D. program, when the transfer credits from the LL.M.
-Program are accepted towards the J.D. program, the student will also be considered to have satisfied the "Senior Writing Requirement" for the J.D. program.
-He or she will not be required to write another paper in a seminar or as an Independent Study.
-The "certification" from the LL.M. paper will count as a "certification" for the J.D.
-Senior Writing Requirement.
+Program are accepted towards the J.D. program, the student will also be considered to have satisfied the "Intensive Writing Requirement" for the J.D. program.
+He or she will not be required to take another seminar.